Rishivarshney100/Cyber_security_case_study/README.md

-# 📄 Cyberattack on New York Dam (Bowman Avenue Dam) - Research Summary
+#  Cyberattack on New York Dam (Bowman Avenue Dam) - Research Summary

 This repository provides a detailed overview of the cyberattack on the Bowman Avenue Dam in New York.
 The attack, carried out in 2013 and disclosed publicly in 2015, was an example of an operational cyberattack targeting critical infrastructure.
 This document outlines the technical, operational, and strategic aspects of the incident.

 ---

-## 🗓️ 1.
-Year of Incident
+##  1. Year of Incident
 - **Year:** 2013
 - **Public Disclosure:** December 2015

 ---

-## ⚠️ 2.
-Risk, Vulnerability, and Threat
+##  2. Risk, Vulnerability, and Threat

 ### Risk
 - Unauthorized access to critical infrastructure.
 - Potential manipulation of industrial control systems (ICS).
-- Physical disruption to water management.
+- Physical disruption to the water management system.

 ### Vulnerability
 - Internet-connected control systems without adequate protection.